VDI-Veterans-Defence-Investments/SQWARM-AI/README.md

 We customize hardware from any manufacturer to deliver plan-compliant systems as the *Platforms*.
 These remain company proprietary or held by organizations making a VDI project via prototype proposal.
 VDI can deliver *Platforms* or recommend partners to deliver local implementations of global designs.

 *Protection* is classified and can vary by VDI local implementations of global designs.
-*Protection* are non standard design elements.
+*Protection* are non standard design elements beyond public scrutiny.

 *Payload* is the object of these security and defence systems.
-Any deliverable or outcome from data delivery to end effects in mission areas
+Any deliverable or outcome from data delivery to end effects in mission areas that shape the battlespace.
+Payload classification is on a case by case basis.

+All VDI projects must present _All VDI PROJECTS_ as following these requirements.